chingu-voyages/V15-solo-vansi42/README.md

 - The four seasons.
 Match can be any two of the seasons.
 - The four flowers (Plum blossom, Orchid, Chrysantemum aka MUM, Bamboo).
 Match can be any two of the flowers.
 - The three dragons (red, blue, green).
 Match is the exact same tile.
+- The four Winds.
+Match is the exact same tile.

 In each turn, player removes a pair of tiles.